ddm-j/quasar-identities/README.md

 In the world of quantitative finance and algorithmic trading, mapping ticker symbols to real-world assets is a non-trivial challenge.
 Ticker symbols are recycled, duplicated across exchanges, and change over time.

 This repository provides **Identity Manifests**: highly-curated, deduplicated, and validated lists of financial instruments.
-Each "Identity" represents a unique financial asset, mapping its trading symbols to a global, immutable standard like **ISIN** (International Securities Identification Number) or **DTI** (Digital Token Identifier).
+Each "Identity" represents a unique financial asset, mapping its trading symbols to a global, immutable standard like **FIGI** (Financial Instrument Global Identifier) for securities or **DTI** (Digital Token Identifier) for crypto.

 ### Why use this?